-The 45 individuals who were jailed last week remain in incarceration as they neither have the money to pay off their bail amount, nor do they wish to be released till their demands are met and bail amount is reduced.
+The 45 individuals who were jailed last week remain in behind bars as they neither have the money to pay off their bail amount, nor do they wish to be released till their demands are met and the bail amount is reduced.

 The condition of the village

 Surrounded by mining activity on all sides, Sonshi is starved of water as the only well in the village has dried up after the mining began.
 The water table in the village has depleted and in some places gone completely dry.
 Where there is availability, the water remains heavily polluted with mining reject.
-Incidentally, the mining corporations provide water to the village, however only once a day which is barely enough.
+Incidentally, mining corporations provide water to the village however, only once a day which is barely enough.

-Speaking to The Logical Indian, activist and the panch (head) of Caurem village Ravindra Velip said that 1200 trucks nearly make 16,000 trips every day through the village road.
-A truck passes through every 3 seconds or less, amounting to 25-30 trucks every minute.
+Speaking to The Logical Indian, activist and the panch (head) of Caurem village Ravindra Velip said that 1,200 trucks nearly make 16,000 trips every day through the village road.
+A truck passes through every three seconds or less, amounting to 25-30 trucks every minute.

-Dust from the iron ore extract has caused breathing problems among the villagers, with the parents of most of the children enrolling them in schools outside the village.
-The school which once had 40 students, now only has eight.
+Dust from iron ore extract has caused breathing problems among the villagers, with parents of most of the children enrolling them in schools outside Sonshi.
+The village school that once had 40 students, now only has eight.

-“The villagers are suffering from tremendous dust pollution which makes it impossible to live,” said Mr Velip.
+“The villagers are suffering from tremendous dust pollution which makes it impossible to live,” said Velip.